-If you’ve ever stopped to walk during a run or race because you were exhausted or out of breath, and then started running again once you felt bettfer, you’ve incorporated walking with your running.
+If you’ve ever stopped to walk during a run or race because you were exhausted or out of breath and then started running again once you felt better, you’ve incorporated walking with your running.

-When discussing the run/walk method, however, we are talking about a more specific, planned strategy, using pre-determined times for walking breaks.
+However, when discussing the run walk method, we are talking about a more specific, planned strategy, using pre-determined times for walking breaks.

-Far from a sign of failure, following a run/walk plan has many benefits and can be an effective running strategy for any distance and any ability level.
+Far from a sign of failure, following a run/walk training program has many benefits and can be an effective running strategy for any distance and ability level, from beginner runners to experienced runners.

 What Is The Run Walk Method ?